 Sri Yukteswar Giri

-As divine sparks or Children of God, we are joint-heirs with the Christ that Jesus was.
-(33B) When we realize our true and full identity as that Son of God, one with the Father, we will have fulfilled the purpose for which we were born.
-We will be fully enlightened.
+As divine sparks or Children of God, we’re joint-heirs with the Christ that Jesus is and was.
+When we realize our true and full identity as that Son of God, one with the Father, we’ll have fulfilled the purpose for which we were born.
+We’ll be fully enlightened.
 The lost lamb, the Prodigal Child, will have left behind the things of the world and come Home.

 In my view, then, Jesus does not promise salvation only to those who follow Jesus the man.
 The Christ in all creation promises it freely to all, by virtue of our being the Children of God.
 There are no strings attached to our birthright.
 There may be strings attached to when we shall inherit it.

 Let us examine two other examples of sages predicting universal redemption.
 In this case, we are not listening to an avatar, a Descent of the Divine, like Jesus, Krishna, or Ramakrishna.
 We are listening to two enlightened masters — Isaiah and Lao-Tzu — who say strangely parallel things.

 “Every valley shall be exalted, and every mountain and hill shall be made low: and the crooked shall be made straight, and the rough places plain.

 And the glory of the Lord shall be revealed, and all flesh shall see it.”
 (35)